 Without Roe v.
 Wade, access to abortion would be governed by a patchwork of state laws.
 Some states have laws that explicitly protect access, while others have outright bans.
 Many others don't have explicit policy determining access to abortion.

-Driving the news: Missouri is the latest in a string of states to enact a strict abortion law, banning the procedure at 8 weeks of pregnancy without exceptions for rape and incest.
-This comes a week after Alabama enacted its own restrictive law.
+Driving the news: Illinois governor J.B.
+Pritzker signed a bill Wednesday asserting the "fundamental right" for women to get abortions.
+This comes after Missouri and Alabama enacted restrictive abortion laws in May.
 The wave of laws spreading across America's red states sets up what could be a precedent-smashing Supreme Court challenge to the abortion status quo.